STUDY

 Every other Monday at 1PM in Ballenger Hall

-n of Good Shepherd are invited to meet and discuss, interpret, and try to discern Holy Scripture, both Old and New Testaments.
+All men of Good Shepherd are invited to meet and discuss, interpret, and try to discern Holy Scripture, both Old and New Testaments.
 We use the Bible and occasionally study guides.

 Other Ways to Study